Make a tangible difference in a person’s life with one of the best speech therapy degrees.

 New York University

 NYU’s B.S. in communicative sciences and disorders is an interdisciplinary degree.
 It meets at the intersection of linguistics, psychology, and physiology, drawing on each subject to explore and explain communication disorders.
-With a combination of liberal arts classes and hands-on, clinically focused work, NYU is one of the best colleges for speech pathology.

 It’s essential to understand the physiology of the body in this field.
 Otherwise, how are you going to familiarize yourself with a patient’s struggles?
-Well, NYU’s program offers a unique way to understand the human body: Its Anatomy and Physiology class includes a cadaver lab at NYU Langone Medical Center.
+NYU’s program offers a unique way to understand the human body: Its Anatomy and Physiology class includes a cadaver lab at NYU Langone Medical Center.

 University of Vermont

 All of the schools on this list have fantastic programs, and the University of Vermont is no exception.
 It also has the added benefit of a stunning campus in an equally beautiful state.
-There, you can become the professional you want to be while spending your down time hiking in one of the most beautiful places in the world.
+There, you can become the professional you want to be while spending your downtime hiking in one of the most beautiful places in the world.

 UVT’s B.S. in communication sciences and disorders program requires students to have a minor.
-While students can choose any minor, the program suggests the linguistics and special education minors.
+While students can choose any minor, the program suggests linguistics and special education minors.
 Through these minor programs, students can supplement their studies with critical information that will prove invaluable in the workplace.

 Entry-level classes include: